 As a sequel to the project team named “PDPA BES Implementation Project,” a chairman and two other members were appointed by royal decree as of April 1, 2014.
 On that same date, the Regulations on the Legal Position of Members of the Commission Supervision Personal Data Protection BES entered into force.
 Among other things, these regulations provide that all positions and other positions held by the members should be made public.
 An updated list of the main positions and other positions held by the members can be consulted both at the Ministry of Security and Justice and at the offices of the Commission.
 The list has also been published on this website.

-(MAIN/SIDE) JOBS of the members of the Commission Supervision Personal Data Protection BES (applicable as of July 2017)
+Main/side jobs of the Data Protection Authority BES (applicable as of July 2019)